The Threefold Cornerstone

 The Three Principles

 Catholic social teaching informs us that good governments and good economic systems find ways of fostering the three principles.
-It “is not an economic or political programme, but it offers a powerful way of thinking about what the common good requires, and how structures in society can promote or undermine human well-being and the requirements of justice.”
-(Vincent Cardinal Nichols, Archbishop of Westminster)
+The Catholic Church also points out that systems that do not value these three principles work towards the detriment of mankind.
+Vincent Cardinal Nichols, then Archbishop of Westminster, explained it well when he said that it “is not an economic or political programme, but it offers a powerful way of thinking about what the common good requires, and how structures in society can promote or undermine human well-being and the requirements of justice.”
+(Just Money: How Catholic Social Teaching Can Redeem Capitalism, Foreward)

 Read more

 Catholic social teaching is so important and comprehensive that Pope Saint John Paul II called on lay Catholic leaders to form their consciences on the tenets of the Church’s social doctrine.
-(Pope St. John Paul II, 67)
+(Ecclesia in America, 67)

 Yet, most Catholics are largely unaware of Catholic social doctrine.
 Even if we attend Mass regularly, go, or went, to Catholic schools and are active in our parishes we know little of this teaching.